quantmind/pulsar/README.rst

   the running application.
 * psutil_: if installed, a ``system`` key is available in the dictionary returned by Actor info method.
+* Twisted_: required by the :mod:`pulsar.apps.tx` application when using pulsar with twisted protocols.

 Running Tests
 ==================